What is the OPAC?

 The OPAC Executive Committee is defined in the Operating Procedures as the Chair, Vice Chair, STAC Chair, Governor's Office Representative and an At-Large Voting OPAC Member.
 These individuals are presently Scott McMullen, David Allen, Shelby Walker, Gabriela Goldfarb, and a Jena Carter.
 The Executive Committee meets between OPAC meetings to develop agendas for the larger group, and to address other administrative issues as needed.

 Federal Liaison Committee

-Territorial Sea Plan Working Group (TSPWG) - Rocky Shores Management
+Territorial Sea Plan Working Group (TSPWG) - Rocky Habitat Management

 The Territorial Sea Plan (TSP) Working Group was originally chartered at the May 22, 2008 OPAC meeting, and reestablished at the December 3rd 2015 meeting.
-The working group was charged with developing a set of recommendations for updates to the Territorial Sea Plan, which will be specifically focused on making recommendations regarding updates to the Rocky Shores Management Strategy.
+The Working Group was charged with developing a set of recommendations for updates to the Territorial Sea Plan, which will be specifically focused on making recommendations regarding updates to the Rocky Habitat Management Strategy.
 The group is chaired by Robin Hartmann.
 Working Group members are: Chris Castelli, Laurel Hillmann, David Fox, Andy Lanier, Charlie Plybon, David Allen, and Scott McMullen.